The 55 worst things Trump did during his presidency

 18. When he invented three million “illegal” voters to explain Hillary Clinton winning the popular vote

-Nothing worse than a sore winner; even though Trump won the presidency, he can’t get over the three million votes that meant Hillary Clinton was the winner of the popular ballot.
+Nothing worse than a sore winner; even though Trump won the presidency, he can’t get over the three million votes which meant Hillary Clinton was the winner of the popular ballot.

 From 2017, he promised an investigation into “massive voter fraud”, saying up to five million votes had been illegally cast for Clinton.